ghc-proposals/ghc-proposals/proposals/0000-signature-instances.md

 The instance `C Int` in B.hs-boot is legal, does not imply `instance F Int = Int -> Int`, despite the default associated type declaration in the original definition of the class `C`.
 Indeed, the final `instance C Int` in B.hs (shown above) might use an entirely different type instance than the default.

 This is all the same as class methods.
-The existence of a default method for op in the defn of C does not imply that the C Int instance (defined in B.hs presumably) uses that default method.
+The existence of a default method for `op` in the definition of `C` does not imply that the `C Int` instance (defined in B.hs presumably) uses that default method.

 ## Effect and Interactions